kevinrenskers/dotfiles/README.md

 ## Step 2.
 Dotfiles and default settings
 See the file INSTALL.md for dotfile installation instructions.
+On a fresh Mac you might want to run the `.osx` file.

+## Step 3.
+Anything else you need.

-## Python
+### Python

     $ brew install giflib jpeg
     $ sudo easy_install readline